 - Missing documentation

-Daily Primary source verification is the absolute best-practice approach because it ensures that the license compliance gap doesn’t exist.
+Daily primary source verification is the absolute best-practice approach because it ensures that the license compliance gap doesn’t exist.
 You know about important changes as they happen, not after.
-This strategy ensures 100% compliance, 100% of the time.
+This strategy ensures 100% compliance 100% of the time.
 Now, if this sounds like a tedious task, that’s because doing it manually is.
-Imagine verifying hundreds, even thousands of licenses every day.
-It’s (maybe) do-able, but you have better things to do with your workday.
-Fortunately, there are solutions on the market today that provide automated license verification.
+Imagine verifying hundreds, even thousands, of licenses every day.
+It’s (maybe) doable, but you have better things to do with your workday.
+Fortunately, solutions on the market today provide automated license verification.
 Know more, do less.
 However, not all solutions are created equal.
 When vetting your options, look for solutions that provide the following capabilities: